invertedv/testGo/docs/gomFile.md

 followed by the embedding dimension (field:dim).

 A model need not have all three of cat, cts, and emb, but it must have at least one.
+The models are sequential.
+The input layer is not needed.
+The *k*th layer has the
+form:

-- layer<n> : \<layer specification\><br>
+- layer\<k\> : \<layer specification\><br>
 The model layers are numbered starting with 1.
 The specification of the layer follows that used by the [seafan](https://pkg.go.dev/github.com/invertedv/seafan) package.
 For instance, if the first layer after the inputs is a fully connected layer with a RELU activation and 10 outputs is specified by